Inheritance Tax Planning

 The full rate of tax is 40%, but this is reduced on a sliding scale for gifts made between three and seven years before your death.

 You must think about the following:

 - The value of your assets now, and how this may change as time goes by

 You need to make sure that you and your spouse are properly provided for, particularly in retirement.
 It would not make sense to give assets to your children only to find that in later life you need to ask for some or all of them back!

 IHT: main residence nil-rate band

 The Government has announced plans to take the family home out of inheritance tax for all but the wealthiest, with a new transferable nil-rate band.
-This will apply when a main residence is passed on death to one or more direct descendants (including a child, stepchild, adopted child or foster child) of the deceased and their lineal descendants.
+This will apply when a main residence is passed on death to one or more descendants (including a child, stepchild, adopted child or foster child) of the deceased and their descendants.

 The value of the main residence nil-rate band for an estate will be the lower of the net value of the interest in the residential property (after deducting any liabilities such as a mortgage) or the maximum amount of the band.